AgeeLuo/smart-claims-postdisaster/README.md

 A smart tool powered by GenAI and Satellite Imagery, designed to accelerate insurance claims by identifying impacted policyholders following a disaster.

 ---
+## 🧭 Background
+Working as an AI solution engineer for fintech clients and being passionate about using satellite imagery for social good, I’ve always wanted to bring both worlds together.
+Inspired by remote sensing providers’ insurtech use cases, I built this mini project to put that idea into practice.

 ## 🌟 Features